capytaine/capytaine/docs/user_manual/resolution.rst

    Energy Conversion and Management, 174 (2018): 516-536.

    Please cite this paper if you use this implementation.

+:class:`~capytaine.green_functions.hams.HAMS_GF`
+   This class is just a thin wrapper around the two implementation above, using one or the other depending of the water depth.

 Advanced users can write their own class to evaluate the Green function.